 The British Independent Film Festival is a festival run by independent filmmakers for independent filmmakers.
 It is organised by the Film Festival Guild and therefore has links to festivals around the world.

 The Festival provides opportunities for independent filmmakers to have their films screened at great red carpet-style venues to a passionate audience of film professionals, film students, journalists and the general public.

 The Festival aims to promote and support independent filmmaking.
-BIFF 2013 will be taking place on multiple across the UK.
-We went to 5 screens in 2012 and 10 screens in 2013, and we always aim to grow.
-If you submit by 15th March 2014, you will be considered for all these venues.
-If you submit after this deadline, you will be considered for our London, Leicester Square location.
+BIFF 2018 will be hosted at the Empire Cinema, in Leicester Square.
+We went to 5 screens across the UK in 2012 and 10 screens in 2013, and we always aim to grow.

 There are a number of awards up for grabs at the Festival, including the prestigious British Lion Award for Achievement in Film on a Low Budget.